See and hear how the other half lived as you take the Servant Life Tour at The Elms.

 ADVANCE RESERVATIONS ARE REQUIRED Space on each tour is limited, and some tour times do sell out.
 Click here to purchase tickets and make reservations now and print them at home.
 You will be asked to choose the date and time that you would like to take the tour from the calendar, and your ticket will be date and time specific.

-2014 Servant Life Tour Schedule:
+Servant Life Tour Schedule:

-February 14 - March 14, tour offered daily on the hour from 11 a.m. - 2 p.m.
+October 11, 2016 - January 2, 2017, tour offered hourly on the 1/2 hour from 9:30 a.m. - 3:30 p.m.

-March 15 - May 23, tour offered daily on the hour from 10 a.m. - 4 p.m.
+March 18 - May 19, 2017: Tour offered hourly on the half hour from 10:30 a.m. - 4:30 p.m.